 Focus areas- Medieval India

-The medieval India is comprised of the Mughal, Vijayanagar Empire, Sultanate rulers this area is a very interesting and loaded with numerous facts like other periods.
+Medieval India is comprised of the Mughal, Vijayanagar Empire, Sultanate rulers this area is very interesting and loaded with numerous facts like other periods.
 One has to focus on the Political, Social, Economic setup during their rule.
-Along with that one has to be thorough with rise and fall of the empires.
+Along with that one has to be thorough with the rise and fall of the empires.